IPAssignment/tuludimitu/README.md

-Tuludimitu Primary School Info Shower Website
-Welcome to the Tuludimitu Primary School Info Shower Website!
+Tuludimitu Primary School Info Shower Website\n Welcome to the Tuludimitu Primary School Info Shower Website!
 This project is designed to provide an easy-to-navigate platform to showcase the latest updates, news, and general information about Tuludimitu Primary School.
 -Features
 Home Page: A welcoming interface introducing visitors to the school.